dxing97/subs2cia/README.md

 present.
 Don't delete extracted subtitle and audio files.
 Pad subtitles with 300 ms on each side and group subtitles within 1500 ms of each other together to keep short silences.
   * ``subs2cia -i *.mkv --batch --tl en --keep-temporaries -p 300 -t 1500``

+## Known Issues
+* [Windows] On input files that result in hundreds of audio snippets to condense, the arguments passed to ffmpeg can exceed Windows cmd.exe argument limits.

 # subzipper
 Renames subtitle files to match a reference (video) file to conform with Plex-style naming standards, optionally adding language information.